What is a Managed Services Provider (MSP)? How it can Help Your Business?

 The earliest IT managed service offering was by Application Service Providers (ASPs) during the 1990s, which provided offsite access to specific IT functionality using an installed client-side interface on local machines.
 As networks grew and server operations became more complex, MSPs grew to manage more of a company’s IT infrastructure remotely.

-This MSP model has since grown to include security and network management, along with related offerings like onsite support and data monitoring.
+This MSP model has since grown to include security and network management, along with related offerings like global onsite support and data monitoring.
 Most recently, MSP’s have begun to provide enhanced mobile device management and advanced network operations and their menu of solutions are still expanding.

 What does an MSP do?